enlambdment/musical-guiclone/README.md

 (in order for the sum over all possible outcomes to equal 1.)

-By sampling from such a distribution, which is built so as to have a low frequency of sampling the note at the middle of the within-radius range (while having greatest frequency of sampling those notes which )
+By sampling from such a distribution, which is built so as to have a low frequency of sampling the note at the middle of the within-radius range (while having greatest frequency of sampling those notes which lie at a modest distance from said center of the range), the two principles of melodic motion indicated above could be modelled in a simplified manner.
+At the same time, actually finding JS libraries from which to import the necessary frequency-distribution and weighted-sampling behavior led to the challenge of how to mediate between different possible module syntax conventions.

 ## Bringing in 3rd-party libraries

+While exploring available JS libraries via npm, I prioritized lightweight, easy-to-understand libraries in my search.
+Eventually I came to realize that `probability-distributions` included a method for sampling from a given array of choices with an optional parameter for providing an array of "weights" (*i.e.* different frequencies per outcome),